The Much Raved About Nautilus Tank From Aspire Now In Mini Form – A Lot to Live Up To

 Aspire Nautilus Mini Tank Setup

 While the likes of Innokin and Kangertech have gone down the route of designing their tanks with what could be described as a hard edged industrial look Aspire have softened things up a bit with the Nautilus Mini.
 The upper portion of the tank has rounded edges and an almost dome like top that’s a nice differential from other tanks on the market.
 In addition to the looks the Mini has a real feel of quality similar to it’s big brother.

 When you assemble and disassemble the Nautilus Mini I found that compared to the likes of the Aerotank (which is still a great tank), Pro Tank 3 and the likes it just seems a lot more solid.
 By solid I mean when each component is put together, everything fits nice and snug.

-What i really like about these type of clearomiser tanks is that they are easy to get into the nooks and crannies and give them a good clean.
+What I really like about these type of vape tanks is that they are easy to get into the nooks and crannies and give them a good clean.
 When you get the Nautilus Mini, or any other similar tank for that matter, just take a minute getting to know how it is engineered before filling it up.